cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 [Restart](https://docs.datadoghq.com/agent/configuration/agent-commands/#restart-the-agent) the Datadog agent for the change to take effect.

-### Direct OTEL ingestion by the Datadog Agent via environment variables
+### Option 3: Direct OTEL ingestion by the Datadog Agent via environment variables

 Pass the `DD_OTLP_CONFIG_RECEIVER_PROTOCOLS_HTTP_ENDPOINT` environment variable to the Datadog agent with a value of `0.0.0.0:4318`.
 If you're using Docker compose, you can find an example below: